Table Of Content

 There are various types of mortgage loans depending on different criteria.
 Nevertheless, the main classification we use is based on the type of interest rate and the type of lender.
-Thus, we have fixed-rate and adjustable-rate mortgages.
-Regarding the type of lender, we have mortgages issued by government agencies or private lenders.
-Below you will find more information about each type (See how to find the best mortgage lender).
+Here are the main types you should know:

 You have a mortgage at a 6% rate for the first three years and an annual cap of 2%.
 This means that the following year (after the first three), the rate cannot be more than 8%.
 There is also a percentage cap that shows how much the rate can increase during the whole term.
 If in the above-mentioned example this cap is 5%, it means that the highest rate you can ever have is 11%.

 An FHA mortgage is a loan which is insured by the Federal Housing Administration.
 These loans usually have more affordable terms.
 Bear in mind that the FHA does not lend you the money but rather ensure the property.
 Most private lenders offer this type of mortgage.